imzqqq/chat/server/chat/python/api-spec/proposals/1711-x509-for-federation.md

 centralisation, and eliminate some common deployment pitfalls.

 <a id="f1"/>[1] It's *possible* to set up homeservers to use servers other than
-`chat.dingshunyu.top` as notaries, but only a minority are actually set up this way. [↩](#a1)
+`chat.imzqqq.top` as notaries, but only a minority are actually set up this way. [↩](#a1)

 <a id="f2"/>[2] I've not been able to find an authoritative source on this, but